- TOP CITIES

 Finding abnormal cells during cervical cancer screenings is the best way to avoid cervical cancer.
 Cervical cancer diagnosis requires the following:

-Visual inspection with acetic acid (VIA) is a visualization of a woman's cervix to detect precursors of cervical cancer after application of acetic acid (ordinary table vinegar) on her cervix.
-Healthcare workers (midwives, nurses, and clinical officers) can practice VIA at several levels of healthcare settings.
+Visual inspection with acetic acid (VIA) is a visualization of a woman's cervix to detect precursors of cervical cancer after the application of acetic acid (ordinary table vinegar) on her cervix.

-Because human fatigue and error may be major contributors to false-negative readings of Pap smears, computer-assisted image analysis, and artificial intelligence have been introduced as a means of improving the sensitivity of the Pap smear.
+Computer-assisted image analysis and artificial intelligence have been introduced as a means of improving the sensitivity of the Pap smear.

 Artificial intelligence (AI) has also shown promising results in screening and examination based on image pattern recognition.